what i do

 The photo/digital art genre used to be considered "fake", and still is by some purists, despite precedents set by notables such as Man Ray, Gerhard Richter and Andy Warhol.
 Also one of the world's greatest living artists, David Hockney, is now famously producing fabulous art digitally, and this provides an excuse for me to use the name C.M.
 Harvey in the same sentence - haha!
 I can claim a slightly less tenuous link: Stan Peskett, a friend of Hockney's and a respected artist in his own right, was my first personal tutor at art college and, like me, is also a musician.

 If I get into this seriously, of course, I'll have to look into the new world of crypto art, with a vocabulary that's currently alien to me: blockchains, NFTs (non-fungible tokens), Ethereum, CryptoPunks...
 Digital artist Mike Winkelmann, known as Beeple, has suddenly become one of the world's most successful living artists in this new art marketplace.
-Mind you, having recently learnt how eco-unfriendly the whole crypto world is... maybe I won't bother.
+Mind you, having recently learnt how eco-unfriendly and unstable the whole crypto world is... maybe I won't bother.

 When wearing my artist's hat I'll be calling myself C.M.
 Harvey.
 I just like the sound of it.
 This page displays a few examples of my artwork.
 When I've decided what to do with it that will be announced here too.
 Whether it's considered "fake" or not doesn't bother me in the least, just as it never bothered Ray, Richter, Warhol or Hockney.
 It certainly isn't bothering Beeple.
 And after all - What Is Art?